Gretta Ray: 2020–2023: Begin to Look Around

-2023–present: Positive Spin
+2023–2025: Positive Spin

 On 3 May 2023, Ray released "Dear Seventeen", a song she described as a "focus track" intended to introduce fans to her upcoming release.

 On 24 May 2023, Ray held an event in Melbourne's northern suburbs for fans on her official Discord server.
 The event was a scavenger hunt that led fans to letters which spelled out the name of her sophomore album, Positive Spin, and culminated in its announcement.
 The album was released on 18 August 2023, and will be followed by a national tour titled The Big Pop Show in September.
 The album was preceded by the singles "Heartbreak Baby", which was later nominated for Song of the Year at the APRA Awards, "Don't Date the Teenager" and "America Forever", which features vocal contributions from British singer Maisie Peters and American singer Carol Ades.

 A deluxe version of the album, titled Positive Spin +, was released on 15 March 2024.
 It includes reworked versions of the songs "Upgraded" and "Heartbreak Baby", as well as the tracks "Roses" and "Better", a collaboration with Japanese Wallpaper.

 In 2024, shortly after moving to London, Ray was diagnosed with infective endocarditis, forcing her to cancel all remaining tour dates for the year.

+2026: "Swimming, Crying"

+Following a serious illness, Ray released "Swimming, Crying" in June 2026, a song she said "holds that theme of grief that I will continue to explore".